sivy/monkinetic-2020-content/posts/2000-09-19-beyond-the-browser.md

-Slug: beyond-the-browser
+date: 2000-09-19
-Date: 2000-09-19
+slug: beyond-the-browser
-Title: Beyond The Browser
+title: Beyond The Browser
-layout: post
+---

-<a href="http://alistapart.zeldman.com/stories/beyond/index.html">A good article</a> about new technologies that are Internet, but not Web.
-(Via &quot;Bump&quot;)
+[A good article](http://alistapart.zeldman.com/stories/beyond/index.html) about new technologies that are Internet, but not Web.
+(Via "Bump")